 - Program fees: From $250USD (+$50USD per week medical surcharge to cover training and resources used).
 Fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support

-Third-year nursing or medical students have the opportunity to join IVHQ’s Medical project in Nepal, volunteering in hospitals in Kathmandu, Chitwan or Pokhara.
+Third-year nursing or medical students have the opportunity to join IVHQ’s Medical volunteer project in Nepal, volunteering in hospitals in Kathmandu, Chitwan or Pokhara.
 By shadowing qualified physicians and nurses, you can have the opportunity to familiarize yourself with procedures in the operating surgery ward, provide support in the physical therapy and burns units, learn about immunizations and family planning, and provide support to new mothers.
 Qualified nurses and medical professionals can request to work in their area of expertise, including ICU, radiology, oncology, emergency, surgery, burns unit, gynecology, pediatrics and pharmacy.

-“I would recommend this program to anybody.
+I would recommend this program to anybody.
 As a recent medical graduate, I found that I was able to give and take as much as I could from the program.
 The two week rural placement gave me experience and an opportunity to observe diseases, management strategies, and patient interaction.
-I was also able to help diagnose and treat certain conditions which may have otherwise be missed or misdiagnosed.
+I was also able to help diagnose and treat certain conditions which may have otherwise been missed or misdiagnosed.
 I have indeed grown to be more independent and appreciate things we take for granted back home.
 I am extremely grateful for having this opportunity to interact with and serve a very beautiful community in rural Nepal.
-This is an experience I will never forget.”
+This is an experience I will never forget.
 Sumudu Welikumbura (IVHQ Volunteer in Nepal)

 India Medical Mission Volunteer Program